Party city Dubai becomes escape hatch as Europe locks down

 While years of property oversupply continue to weigh on a market down 40 per cent from its 2014 peak, some districts are now starting to rebound.

-Ben Kirkland, a commodities trader who agreed to buy a four-bedroom townhouse on the man-made Palm Jumeirah before the virus struck, thought he had made a terrible mistake when he got stranded abroad during the pandemic.
+Ben Kirkland, a commodities trader who agreed to buy a four-bedroom townhouse on the man-made Palm Jumeirah before the virus struck, though he had made a terrible mistake when he got stranded abroad during the pandemic.

 But he and his wife went ahead with the purchase and the value has since risen as much as 20 per cent.
 “It ended up being a good decision, buying as close as possible to the bottom of the market.”